MarkusJx/node-java-bridge/README.md

 npm i java-bridge
 ```

+## Command line interface

+This module also provides a command line interface that allows you to generate typescript definitions for your java classes.
+The command line interface is called `java-ts-definition-generator` and can be installed using `npm install -g java-ts-definition-generator`.
+The full documentation can be found [here](https://github.com/MarkusJx/java-ts-definition-generator).

 ## Build instructions

 _This is only required for development purposes.
 When installing the package using `npm i`, you can skip this._